Solutions for Your Pet's Injury

 What to Expect

 If your pet is a good candidate for a brace or prosthetic we will take measurements and create a mold of the injured limb.
 Our team will work closely with OrthoPets to create a prescription of what the device will look like.
 Once the brace is finished we will perform a fitting appointment and teach you how to place the brace on and how to help your pet adapt to walking in a brace.
-Follow up appointments are required to ensure proper fit, prevent sores, and assist with returning to full function.
+Follow up appointments are required to ensure proper fit, prevent sores, make adjustments, and assist with returning to full function.